 All around the grounds spectators will line the route to cheer on their friends and families as they first swim across the murky water and then cycle and run around the course before staggering, exhausted and muddy but cheerful, over the finishing line.
 Continue reading Preparing for the Blenheim Triathlon – your support for Leukaemia Research much appreciated

-Equinox gym London could possibly be one of the most expensive gyms in Kensington, London or even the country.
+Equinox gym London could possibly be one of the most expensive gyms in Kensington or even one of the priciest gyms in London.
+And as it’s one of the most luxurious gyms in London, it is possibly one of the more expensive gyms in the country.
 And it doesn’t even have a swimming pool.

 But the US fitness chain Equinox, which is huge across America but which has only one outlet in the UK, in London’s posh Kensington postcode (a sister club purely for personal training opened last year in the even posher St James’s district by Piccadilly – check out E by Equinox – also called E St James) is not going to apologise for its eye-watering prices.